materialsvirtuallab/m3gnet/README.md

 <a name="training"></a>
 # Model training

-The potential model can be trained using the `PotentialTrainer` in `m3gnet. trainers`.
+The potential model can be trained using the `PotentialTrainer` in `m3gnet.trainers`.
 The training dataset can be

 - structures, a list of pymatgen Structures